nextflow-io/training/docs/basic_training/cache_and_resume.md

 !!! info

     You can create these plots using the `tree` function if you have it installed.
-On unix, simply `sudo apt install -y tree` or with Homebrew: `brew install tree`
+On Debian-based operating systems, simply `sudo apt install -y tree` or for macOS use Homebrew: `brew install tree`

 ## How resume works